Terevenen2/videoLooper/README.md

 # videoLooper
-videoLooper is a Vencord plugin that allow to loop discord vidéos
+videoLooper is a Vencord plugin that allow to loop discord videos